What are the options for closing IR35 contractor limited companies?

 - We will appoint one of our case managers, who will guide you through the process, answering all your questions and helping to assuage any concerns you might have

-- The progress of your case will be monitored carefully by one of our four Insolvency Practitioners
+- The progress of your case will be monitored carefully by one of our five Insolvency Practitioners

 - Once we are appointed as your Liquidator, the winding up process commences and we will assume responsibility for dealing with your creditors and employees